jlinoff/ztables/README.md

 desired z-value.

 It is meant to be a learning tool for those that are interested in how the tables are generated.
+For production code using the scipy and numpy packages.
+They are optimized and much better debugged.

 I explicitly chose to use the trapezoidal rule to approximate the definite integral representing the area under the curve because it is